MV Esso Hamburg: Crew

 This was a relatively large complement of men in order to expedite the refueling of U-boats and surface ships.

 Early history

 In March 1940, Captain Braunwarth took command of the vessel.
 In June 1940, she sailed with a cargo of fuel via the Kiel Canal to Bergen.
 After transferring oil to a submarine close to the Bergen shore, she ripped her hull on a reef.
 After trying to find a berth, she spent two months being repaired at Akers' yard in Oslo.
 In November 1940 she sailed back to Kiel, then to Rotterdam to get armaments fitted.
-These consisted of three French 75mm guns and three German 20mm guns.
-The Esso Hamburg was also fitted with a Direction finding (DF) device.
+These consisted of three French 75 mm guns and three German 20 mm guns.
+The Esso Hamburg was also fitted with a direction finding (DF) device.
 In late December 1940, she sailed for Cherbourg where her gun platforms were strengthened and additional fresh water tanks were added.